 The distribution of the budget can be done with the sliders in the right hand column of the chart with the campaigns.
 The easiest is to drag the number above the slider to the budget that should be allocated to that particular campaign.
-Alternatively, it is possible to click on the number above the slider and manually enter a value from the keyboard.

 When distributing the budget, there are two fields to pay attention to: Distributed and Total.
 Distributed shows the sum of money that has been distributed throughout the Budget Group and Total shows the total budget that can be allocated.
 The goal is for the Distributed field to match the Total field, because then the budget has been completely allocated to all campaigns.

 The budget amount that is assigned to a campaign can be locked by pressing the "lock" icon to the right of the budget slider.
 Locking here means that when distributing the budget to other campaigns, that in no scenario can money be added or taken away from the campaign with that campaign.
 It doesn't mean that the locked campaign's budget can't be changed by the user: a campaign that is locked still has an editable budget slider by the user.

 The Distribute Evenly button will take the total budget for the Budget Group and distribute it evenly across all the campaigns in the Budget Group, so each campaign will have the same amount of budget allocated to it.

 When distributing budgets, there are two columns to look at in the table of campaigns:

 Again, if the campaign is in a different currency than USD, the budget distribution will be calculated in USD for display purposes only, and then converted back to the native currency for the upload to the ad platform.

 As a note, to go from Draft to Enabled to apply the budget distribution in this Budget Group to the actual campaigns, an active subscription to the Budget Manager will be needed.